doubleirish/OSCON_2015/README.md

     We'll take a deep dive down the stack, into how the internet works to magically make Google's home page appear in our web browser.
 Topics will range from URL parsing and DNS resolution, through HTTP, TCP, IP, and routing, and all the way back up to browser rendering.

+    > Conor - I hate when people read from a script . these presentations always suck. everyone knows what happens when yoou press enter. magic ! the most boring presentation I've see so far. have a suicide hotline phone number on standby.
+See you Jimmy!

 *   00:36:20 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 *   ### How to think in Go: Stories from a Perl developer turned Go developer - Daisuke Maki (HDE Inc)